 Applicants must meet the minimum standard of a 3.0 GPA in order to attain admittance to graduate programs.
-Provisional/conditional acceptance may be attained upon approval by graduate directors or graduate admissions committee and will require that provisionally accepted students must attain the grade of B (3.0) or above in the first 6 hours (two courses) of their respective graduate program.
+Provisional/conditional acceptance may be attained upon approval by graduate directors and will require that provisionally accepted students must attain the grade of B (3.0) or above in each of the first two courses (6 hours) of their respective graduate program.
 Program directors will advise students regarding incomplete courses and financial implications.